dmachi/dme/README.md

 #Data Model Engine (DME)

-DME is an provide an API engine for ExpressJS (http://expressjs.com).
+DME is an provide an API engine for ExpressJS 4.x (http://expressjs.com).

 DME allows developers to define Models and PrivilegeFacets.
 The DME middleware uses these to provide a REST API, JSON-Schema data definitions, and Service Mapping Descriptions (SMD).
 By default, the standard REST Verbs (get, post, put, head, delete) are provided both directly and via JSON-RPC.

 Additional Model methods may be exposed and are then available via JSON-RPC.
 Both the Model's Schema and SMD are automatically generated based on a the Model and PrivilegeFacet.
 PrivilegeFacets all different classes of users (e.g., public, user, admin) to be have different levels of access and visibility into the API and data objects.

+The previous version of DME was for ExpressJS 3.x.
+The current one is under development and not all of the stores have yet been ported.

 ## Installation